u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

    far right.
 Clicking this icon reveals a drop-down containing numerous emojis to choose from.

-If images are to be used in the post, click the :guilabel:`ATTACH IMAGES` link beneath the :guilabel:`Message` field, and Odoo reveals a pop-up window.
+If images are to be used in the post, click the :guilabel:`ATTACH IMAGES` link beneath the :guilabel:`Message` field, and Thrive Bureau ERP reveals a pop-up window.
 In this pop-up, the desired image must be chosen, and then uploaded.

 A preview of the entire post, text and image (if applicable), is instantly displayed in the visual